Alena Schillerová

-Alena Schillerová (née Dupalová; born 18 March 1964) is a Czech politician and lawyer who served as Minister of Finance in the government of Prime Minister Andrej Babiš from 2017 to 2021.
+Alena Schillerová (née Dupalová; born 18 March 1964) is a Czech politician and lawyer who has served as Minister of Finance in the government of Prime Minister Andrej Babiš since 2025.
+She previously held the same role from 2017 to 2021.
 Schillerová is the first woman in the history of the Czech Republic to hold the office.

 Education and early career

 A graduate of Masaryk University, Schillerová was awarded a JUDr. degree in law in 1988, and received a PhD. in administrative and agricultural cooperative law in 2000.

-From 1991 to 2012 Schillerová was employed by the Tax Office of Brno-Country District, becoming Deputy Director in 1995 and Director in 2006.
-From the beginning on 2013 she worked for 18 months as Deputy Director of the Tax Office for the South Moravian Region, as well as heading the Methodology and Tax Performance Department.
+From 1991 to 2012 Schillerová was employed by the Tax Office of Brno-Country District, becoming deputy director in 1995 and Director in 2006.
+From the beginning on 2013 she worked for 18 months as deputy director of the Tax Office for the South Moravian Region, as well as heading the Methodology and Tax Performance Department.
 She then became the Director of the Legal and Tax Process Department of the General Financial Directorate.